This function prepares choice data for estimation.

 for creating lagged covariatesas_cov_names()

-for renaming alternative-specific covariatessimulate_choices()
+for re-labeling alternative-specific covariatessimulate_choices()

 for simulating choice datatrain_test()